tier4/tier4_perception_dataset/docs/tools_overview.md

 The bag of t4_dataset must contain the TOPIC below.
 [topics included in t4_dataset bag](t4_format_3d_detailed.md#input-bag)

-The topic with a large size output by autoware, such as concatenated/pointcloud, may not be recorded in acquiring the data.
+The topic with a large size output by Autoware, such as concatenated/pointcloud, may not be recorded when acquiring the data.
 If the required topic is not included in the bag, it is necessary to run the simulator and re-record the bag.

 input: rosbag2